getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 ### Let's Encrypt!

-Now we'll use Let's Encrypt's Docker image to automate acceptance of the terms of service (recommended reading) as well as generate certs for a domain.
-You'll want to set both the domain you want to use as well as the email address to be the point of contact.
+Now you can use Let's Encrypt's Docker image to automate acceptance of the terms of service (recommended reading) as well as generate certificates for a domain.
+You'll want to set both the domain that you want to use and the email address to be the point of contact.

-⚠️  You *must* have an A record set to this host (`$DOCKER_HOST`) in order for letsencrypt to be able to verify you own the domain. ⚠️
+⚠️  You *must* have an A record set to this host (`$DOCKER_HOST`) in order for Let's Encrypt to be able to verify you own the domain. ⚠️

 ```bash
 $ docker run -it --rm -p 443:443 -p 80:80 \